IBM/cp4ba-labs/23.0.2/Bring-up/Bring-Up-Lab-1/Exercise-1-Prepare.md

     The progressing pods should disappear automatically after a while.

-14. To get rid of the pods in error **click on the red icon** behind Pods.
+13. To get rid of the pods in error **click on the red icon** behind Pods.
 You’ll now see a list of pods that are in error.

     For each pod in error, click the three dots at the end of the row and delete that pod.

-15. In case of **errors, warnings, or pending indicators** that you can't resolve, reach out to your hosting staff to get help.
+14. In case of **errors, warnings, or pending indicators** that you can't resolve, reach out to your hosting staff to get help.

-16. To log in through the oc command line interface, expand ocpadmin in the top right corner and select Copy login command.
+15. To log in through the oc command line interface, expand ocpadmin in the top right corner and select Copy login command.

     ![Generate Login Command](images/1.2.3-logincommand.png)

-17. A new tab opens.
+16. A new tab opens.
 Log in again with **ocpadmin / passw0rd** (where the third-last character is a zero) and click **Display Token**.

-18. Copy the entire oc login command to the clipboard.
+17. Copy the entire oc login command to the clipboard.

     ![Copy the Token](images/1.2.3-copytoken.png)

-19. Open a Terminal window, paste the clipboard's content, and hit Enter.
+18. Open a Terminal window, paste the clipboard's content, and hit Enter.

     ![Paste In Terminal](images/1.2.3-terminal.png)

-20. Next, **run** this command:
+19. Finally, **run** this command:

     ```sh
     oc version